-The lessons of this course will be delivered in "dual" mode, i.e. they will be held in presence and streamed via Zoom.
-The Tuesday lesson will instead be held in asynchronous mode (Panopto).
+The lessons of this course, as indicated by the University, will be delivered in "dual" mode, ie they will be held in the presence and videotaped

-To attend lessons in person, it is necessary to reserve a place in the classroom through the UNIVR Lezioni app.
-To follow via streaming it is necessary to subscribe to the Moodle platform of the course and have this course registered on your study plan in esse3.
+To attend in person, it is necessary to reserve a seat in the classroom through the UNIVR Lezioni app.
+To access all contents, it is necessary to subscribe to the Moodle platform of the course and have this course registered on your study plan in esse3.

 Visualizza la bibliografia con Leganto, strumento che il Sistema Bibliotecario mette a disposizione per recuperare i testi in programma d'esame in modo semplice e innovativo.

-- substantial correctness of the answers and exhaustiveness of the contents;
+- substantial correctness of the responses and exhaustiveness of the contents

 There are no different exam methods for non-attending students.
 However, attending students who participate in group work and presentations will be able to receive bonus points (0-3) to be added to the score obtained in the exam.